JJC3321/group_4_repo/group_project/engineer_1.md

 ## Attentive neural cell instance segmentation
 **Biologist 2 Paper 2**

-The github repo does not contain the data.
-I use Gemini to find it but after finding the dataset; the dataset need cleaning and in my opinion very tedious as each image is in there own folder and there 607 of them.
+The GitHub repo does not contain the data.
+I use Gemini to find it, but after locating the dataset, it needs cleaning, and in my opinion, this process is very tedious, as each image is in its own folder, and there are 607 of them.

 ## Generalized leaky integrate-and-fire models classify multiple neuron types
 **Biologist 1 Paper 4**